-Basketball Rules: Double Dribble
+Basketball Rules: Double Dribble (with Video!)

 A player may begin a second dribble if:

-- He ended his first dribble to shoot, and the shot hits the rim or backboard and he gets it back
+1. If a player dribbles to shoot, and the shot hits the rim or backboard and he gets it back

-- He lost control of the first dribble due to a defender touching the ball
+2. He lost control of the first dribble due to a defender touching the ball

-- Another player touched the ball as a result of his own pass or fumble
+3. Another player touched the ball as a result of his own pass or fumble

-If a player begins a second dribble illegally, the referee will call a 'double dribbling' violation and that player’s team will lose possession of the ball.
+According to the FIBA rulebook, if a player begins a second dribble illegally, the referee will call a 'double dribbling' violation and that player’s team will lose possession of the ball.
 The opposing team will gain possession of the ball at the sideline nearest the violation but no closer to the baseline than the foul line extended.

 Lisa Porter began writing professionally in 2009.
 She writes for various websites and has a Bachelor of Arts in English literature.